borgermeister/borgermeister/README.md

 - 👋 Hi, I’m @borgermeister
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning automating network infrastructure and servers with Ansible.
+- 🌱 I’m currently learning about automating network infrastructure and servers with Terraform and Ansible.
 - 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me ...